 Group chief executive's introduction

-I would like to thank all those around the world who have been involved in preparing this Review – in particular our government contacts in many countries who helped to compile the data.
+In concluding, let me thank BP’s economics team and all those around the world who have helped prepare this review – in particular those in governments in many countries who contribute their official data.

 Group Chief Executive